Jury sees video of subway chokehold that led to Marine veteran’s manslaughter trial

-Prosecutors say Penny, 25, recklessly killed Neely, who was homeless and mentally ill.
-He had frightened passengers on the train with angry statements that some riders found threatening.
+Prosecutors say Penny, 25, recklessly killed Neely, who had frightened passengers on the train with angry statements that some riders found threatening.

 Penny has pleaded not guilty.
 His lawyers say he was defending himself and his fellow passengers, stepping up in one of the volatile moments that New York straphangers dread but most shy away from confronting.